LydiaWang0421/CIM542/hw/Final/BrushTeethTimer.md

 ## Code Plan
-* When clicking the button behind the toy, the toy will turn on and start detecting sounds.
+* When clicking the button at the top of the clock, the timer would start counting

+* In the meantime, the LED near the "START" text will turn on

+* After 30 seconds, which is for the user to put toothpaste to the toothbrush, the second LED will turn on

-* The potentiometer is used to emulate the amount of sound.
+* The next 2 minutes is for the user to brush his/her teeth

-* The users can create any kind of noise, like clapping the hand, shouting out loud, knocking the desk, and so on, to make the toy becomes alive.

-* When the sound reaches a certain amount, the users can notice the changes in the LEDs.
-The LEDs would be brighter when the sound is louder.
+* After that, the third LED will turn on

+* Then, the last 30 seconds is for mouth washing

+* After that, the last LED near the "STOP" text will turn on

 * [Code](/hw/Final/final.ino)